Quiz on thoughts, ideas, theories, and philosophy of great Greek Philosophers Plato and Aristotle.

 According to Aristotle, Slavery is good for the Slave because

-(a) He gets constant supply of food
+(a) He gets a constant supply of food

-(b) The Master protects the slave
+(b) The Master protects the Slave

 (c) The Master does not kill the Slave

-(d) He gets Virtue in a second hand manner
+(d) He gets Virtue in a secondhand manner

 Plato’s Philosopher King is

-(c) A Philosopher who is like a King
+(a) A Philosopher who is like a King

-(d) A King who is like a Philosopher
+(b) A King who is like a Philosopher

 Related: mcq on Jainism